markflemingtennis/tennis-blog/content/posts/five-strategies-for-winning-from-the-baseline.md

 ## Hit To The Opponent's Weakness

 * As a player progresses or is facing an opponent with the ability to keep as many shots in play as they can, additional tactics should be employed.
 * Such a second strategy is to assess and direct shots toward the opponent's stroke weakness.
 * Directing the shot to the other player's backhand is the first stroke to attempt to attack with this being the weakness among a majority of players.

 ## Hit The Ball Crosscourt

-to maximize your margin for error and to move your opponent.
+* As individuals progress up the tennis ladder and find themselves competing against players with both sound forehands and backhands further patterns become necessary.
+* Understanding tennis court geometry can be a great advantage in taking charge of point play.
+Measurements of the court are: 1) straight ahead from baseline to baseline is 78 feet, 2) diagonally from your corner to the opposing corner is 82.5 feet.
+* Hitting the ball crosscourt allows you to gain two tactical advantages by: 1) maximizing your "margin of error" to the longer 85.5 foot court and 2) moving your opponent.

 ## Keep The Ball Out Of The Opponent's Strike Zone